13 Courses Are Open For Registration

 • Drawing Board

-Session 5: Dynamic and Living Forms of galloping animals
+Session 5: Dynamic and Living Forms

 Composition with structural organic forms based on arcs and ellipses to communicate their movement.
 Animals moves in different ways.
 It is necessary to observe the model very attentively, making an effort to capture their volumes and gesture